 As the saying goes, it takes money to make money.

 Like any business, starting a blog costs money to begin.
 However, the biggest benefit with blogging is that the start-up cost is extremely low and yet the potential for profit is quite high.
-I have been blogging for almost three years now and I make $5,000+ a month form blogging doing this part time.
+I have been blogging for over four years now and I make $5,000+ a month from blogging doing this part time.

 If you are wondering how much does it cost to start a blog, here’s everything you need to know about the financial cost of blogging.